catzoo/gmod-workshop/README.md

 Adding Workshop Resource: 104607712
 ...
 ```
-If you do, this mean the script was able to add those add-ons for the clients to download.
+If you do, this means the script was able to add those add-ons for the clients to download.